(A) Purpose

 (a) Basic principles of tenure

-resources of a given college within the university.
-Tenure assists the
+given college within the university.
+Tenure assists the university and its

-university and its respective colleges in attracting and retaining a high
+respective colleges in attracting and retaining a high quality, and diverse

-excellence in teaching, research and scholarly activities, and
+of the candidate's professional excellence in teaching, research and

-candidate with a tenure track appointment.
-Tenure may be awarded at the time of
+with a tenure track appointment.
+Tenure may be awarded at the time of initial

-initial appointment or after the successful completion of the probationary
+appointment or after the successful completion of the probationary period.

-period.
-Except under extraordinary circumstances, any time accrued under
+Except under extraordinary circumstances, any time accrued under non-tenure

-non-tenure track appointments at the university or elsewhere will not count
+track appointments at the university or elsewhere will not count toward the

-toward the established probationary period.
-Any exceptions must be approved by
+established probationary period.
+Any exceptions must be approved by the

-the respective department chair and dean and must be noted in the letter of
+respective department chair and dean and must be noted in the letter of offer

 (iii) Tenure is a privilege not a right.

-review, the candidate has been found to meet the standards described herein.
+the candidate has been found to meet the standards described herein.
+Attainment

-Attainment of tenure may not result from inaction, inadvertence, or any
+of tenure may not result from inaction, inadvertence, or any procedural error

 (b) Tenure track